temach/k8s-training/README.md

 Finally to add e.g. k8s.cluster.uid, must adjust the k8sattributes processor config, enabling an extra k8s.cluster.uid metadata extraction.

+Read more about resource attributes that should exist: https://opentelemetry.io/docs/specs/semconv/resource/

 The end result is below (latest evolution is the first row to time series):